urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch1.markdown

 + ncurses (Linux only)

-Currently we support OSX, Linux (not all distributions have been tested) and BSD.
+Currently we support OSX, Linux (not all distributions have been tested) and \*BSD.
+There are no instructions for BSD, because only people with a serious clue run BSD.
 Intrepid ninjas may attempt ports to other OSes.
 If you're not an intrepid ninja, try a VM (eg, VirtualBox).

 ###Configure OS X###